 3. Site loading speed with popups

-One of the major factors that has to be taken care of while using the popups on your site or blog is the page loading speed after the installation of the popup box.
+One of the major factors that have to be taken care of while using the popups on your site or blog is the page loading speed after the installation of the popup box.

 The best way to analyze the page loading speed is testing.
 You should test the speed before activating the plugin and retest after the activation.

 4. Responsiveness of the popups

 The responsiveness is a must-have feature for popup tools, especially in today’s world where mobile-friendliness is one of the Google’s ranking factor, and mobile users keep on increasing every day.

 Nowadays, the WordPress developers are quite aware of this requirement.
 They normally take care of this criteria.
 They know that if their WordPress popup plugin doesn’t provide responsive experience, then users will provide the negative feedback, and the next buyers will go otherwise.